Gymnastics at the 2020 Summer Olympics – Qualification

 The qualification system underwent a significant revision following the 2016 Summer Olympics in Rio.
 The team events in artistic gymnastics will be reduced from five members to four, but a maximum of two further places will be available for competitors in individual events, in principle allowing one or two athletes per National Olympic Committee (NOC) to enter as specialists.

-In a further move to link FIG competitions to the Olympics, it will now be possible to qualify for the Olympics on the basis of an aggregate of scores achieved over the Artistic Gymnastics World Cup series and the various continental artistic gymnastics championships.
+In a further move to link International Gymnastics Federation (FIG) competitions to the Olympics, it will now be possible to qualify for the Olympics on the basis of an aggregate of scores achieved over the Artistic Gymnastics World Cup series and the various continental artistic gymnastics championships.

 Timeline

 Qualification summary

 The table below lists the numbers of men and women from each NOC who have qualified for the gymnastics events at the 2020 Olympics.